JYip93/CV/README.md

 ## Johnny Yip

 I am Johnny and have previously worked as Software Tester and Business Analyst.
-I am now aspiring to become a Software Developer.
+I am now an aspiring  Software Developer studying at Makers Academy.
 I moved to Hong Kong in 2012 to start my university studies at The Chinese University of Hong Kong.
 After graduation, I worked in Fujitsu as a Business Analyst and got my first taste in the IT and technology industry.
 In my second job, I had a more hands on role as a software tester, using technolgies and practices many modern day companies were utilising.
 After working alongside developers on a daily basis I grew more and more intriuged in the role and it's challenges.
 I wanted to learn new skills and improve my technical abilities therefore deciding to pursue software developer as a career.
 Technology is evergrowing and there are always new advancements with the ability to create anything.
 We live in a society surrounded and dependant on technology so it was natural for me to become interested and immersed in it.

 ## Projects